openthread/ot-docs/site/en/guides/porting/implement-advanced-features.md

 ### SHA256 module

-OpenThread Security applies HMAC and SHA256 hash algorithms to calculate the hash value for master key management and PSKc generation according to the Thread Specification.
+OpenThread Security applies HMAC and SHA256 hash algorithms to calculate the hash value for network key management and PSKc generation according to the Thread Specification.

 To utilize an alternative basic SHA256 module implementation: